RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 I also got customized cyberpunk based pictures made of the players, to again make them feel more immersed in the new world.
+I've displayed these below.
+Some came out really well:

 ## The Telegram App